HaHa Nick

 Around 100 episodes of the block's original host programs were produced.
 The on-air continuity featured the host characters from these programs, in addition to original animation created by local Shanghai studios.
-Dubbed content included Oobi, Blue's Clues, ChalkZone, Eureka's Castle and The Fairly OddParents.
+Dubbed content included Oobi, Blue's Clues, ChalkZone and The Fairly OddParents.
 After HaHa Nick stopped airing, two of the host shows were retooled for SMG without Nickelodeon's involvement.

 History

 Creation

 The creation of HaHa Nick was first announced in March 2004.
 China's State Administration of Radio, Film, and Television had recently passed new legislation that allowed foreign ownership of television content.
 This made Viacom, Nickelodeon's parent company, "jump at the opportunity" to establish a partnership with a major Chinese TV station.
 Viacom chairman Sumner Redstone visited Shanghai in March 2004 to discuss a Nickelodeon-branded programming block with Shanghai Media Group.
 Negotiations continued until November 2004, when Nickelodeon and SMG formally ratified their partnership.
 The venture was planned to have an authorized capital of $6 million.
 By establishing HaHa Nick, Nickelodeon became the first foreign investor to take an equity stake in a Chinese content producer.

 To comply with government regulations, Viacom only held a 49 percent stake in HaHa Nick.
 Both Viacom and SMG sold advertising and shared revenue from the block.
 MTV Networks chairman Bill Roedy called HaHa Nick a "strategically significant development for MTV's and Nickelodeon's positions in China," noting that "China has the creative talent to become one of the world's leading animation hubs, and HaHa Nick is tapping into the local industry."

 The Guardian reported that Nickelodeon would also produce a parallel block for Beijing Television, but Viacom denied this, stating that HaHa Nick was their only programming venture to date in China.